diogoslap/nodeploy/README.md

 # Nodeploy
-Deploy continuous integration with GITLAB
+Continuous deployment  integration with GITLAB

 This project is using the node version 0.12.7 because some modules is still unstable in version 4.1.